knom/vsts-markdown-tasks/README.md

     * Markdown file path:
         * The path of the input Markdown file.
         * It can contain variables such as $(Build.ArtifactStagingDirectory)
+    * HTML template file path:
+        * The path of the HTML file used as a template.
+        * The placeholder for the inserted converted Ex-Markdown is

+                {body|s}
+          Put it wherever you want the converted Markdown to show up in the template.

+        * Other custom placeholders for parameters can be used such as

+                {title}
+                {author}
+          These parameters need to be passed in as JSON.

+    * JSON Template Parameters:
+        * The parameters to be used instead of placeholders in the template file.
+        * **body** is automatically filled
+        * The parameters are case-sensitive

+                {"title": "Release Notes", "Author": "knom"}
     * HTML output file path:
         * The path of the output HTML file.
 If the file does not exist, it will be created.
         * If the file exists, it will be overwritten.